Andrewuetyang/tetris/README.md

-# a tetris game in javascript for practice
+# A tetris game in javascript for practice